Instructions for Authors

 - When submitting a revised manuscript and providing responses to the reviewers' comments, do not include any identifying information.

 The information in the cover letter will identify you to the editor, but any identification in the three areas noted above will eliminate the possibility of a double-blind review.

 All submissions should comply with HFES publication policies.

 Tone and Style.
 Articles submitted to Ergonomics in Design should be written in a less formal style than that used for a research journal.
 However, we look for good structure, logic, flow and effective communication.
 Contrary to a research journal, use the first person, and avoid the passive voice.
-(The HFES Communications Department staff can assist you in presenting your ideas clearly once the article is accepted and enters production.)
-Please avoid excessive use of jargon or abbreviations and define technical terms fully since professionals of varied educational and scientific backgrounds will be reading it.
-References or resource lists are important but please limit the list to major works that are needed to support points in the text.
-All units are to be in United States Customary Units with Metric Units in parentheses.
+Avoid excessive use of jargon or abbreviations, and define technical terms fully since professionals of varied educational and scientific backgrounds will be reading it.
+References or resource lists are important, but limit the list to major works that are needed to support points in the text.

-Units of Measure.
-Use International System of Units (SI) AND United States Customary Units in parentheses.
+Units of measure.
+Use International System of Units (SI) with United States Customary Units in parentheses.